BlockchainLabsNZ/poa-popa/blockchain/audit/readme.md

 `setRegistry()`, `registerAddress()`, `unregisterAddress()`

 ### Third party Tokens can be sent to the contract with no way of retrieving them
-It is possible for someone to transfer tokens to the contract address, and the contract has no way of retrieving them.
-This is not a security issue, but more of an annoyance.
-Someone could create a token with hate speech in the name and it could potentially show up in your token balances on EtherScan.
-An example of a similar safety function in the latest version of MinimeToken `claimToken()` [(example)](https://github.com/Giveth/minime/blob/ea04d950eea153a04c51fa510b068b9dded390cb/contracts/MiniMeToken.sol#L497)
+It is possible for someone to transfer tokens to the contract address when they meant to send ETH.
+It is best practice to implement a function for the owner to retrieve tokens - An example is the `claimToken()` safety function in the latest version of MinimeToken `claimToken()` [(example)](https://github.com/Giveth/minime/blob/ea04d950eea153a04c51fa510b068b9dded390cb/contracts/MiniMeToken.sol#L497)

 ## Conclusion